29% Reduction in Depression and 15% reduction in loneliness among resident mentors

 Participation of those with Cognitive Impairment

-The University of Alaska Anchorage has also conducted a randomized controlled trial of the program in an Adult Day Center in an experimental design to assess the participation effects of 8 clients for 26, one hour sessions.
-The results of this pilot study presented at the Alzheimer’s Association International Conference in Copenhagen, Denmark (2014), demonstrated the value of the Java Music Club Program in providing the participants with the opportunity of sharing their feelings and providing peer support to one another, adding to their quality of life.
-Read more here: http://hosting.uaa.alaska.edu/afpmc/JavaMusicClub.pdf
+The University of Alaska Anchorage conducted an experimental designed, random assignment, assessment of the participation effects of eight (8) clients for 26, one-hour sessions, in an Adult Day Center using the facilitated Java Music Club group program.
+Assignment to the control and experimental groups were random and drawn from the 55 clients who participate in the day care program.
+Mental status, level of depression, quality of life, and caregiver burden were measured prior to and following completion of the study.
+Quality of life was achieved as measured by a process evaluation.
+The study participants experienced less cognitive decline and depression when compared to the control group.
+There was no difference in caregiver burden among both groups.
+The results of this pilot study presented at the Alzheimer’s Association International Conference in Copenhagen, Denmark (2014), and demonstrated the value of the Java Music Club Program in providing the participants with the opportunity of sharing their feelings and providing peer support to one another, adding to their quality of life.

 Research – Java Memory Care

-Following the implementation of the Java Music Club in numerous homes across Canada and the US, repeated request were made by the staff facilitators for an adaptation of this program for those living with more advanced dementia.
+Following the implementation of the Java Music Club in homes across Canada and the US, repeated requests were made by the staff facilitators for an adaptation of this program for those living with more advanced dementia.

 The Java Memory Care program was created by Dr. Kristine Theurer and was in development over a period of two years with input from staff in four long term care homes in British Columbia, Canada.
 Although there were anecdotal indications of the benefits of the program, more rigorous empirical evidence was needed to produce credible evidence about the outcomes that it produced with residents living with more advanced cognitive impairment.